thepartly/reflectapi/docs/src/how-to/validation.md

 # Validation and Error Handling

-Learn how to add robust validation and error handling to your ReflectAPI applications.
+Learn how to add robust validation and error handling to your `reflectapi` applications.

 ## Input Validation

 ### Using Serde Validation

-ReflectAPI works seamlessly with serde's built-in validation:
+`reflectapi` works seamlessly with serde's built-in validation:

 ```rust,ignore
 use reflectapi::{Input, Output};